 OxyGeneration’s self-referral and walk-in policy is for any individual who is not being treated by a GP, specialist, consultant or other healthcare professional for an illness; and who is not taking prescription medication to treat an illness.
 Please note that different requirements may apply if you are accessing the services through your private health insurance policy.

 Clients are permitted to bring items such as water, laptops, iPads or a book with them into the treatment room.
 Certain items are not allowed into the chamber including mobile phones, food, cigarettes, lighters, perfume, makeup, jewellery, hearing aids or contact lenses.

-There is very little preparation needed prior to HBOT treatment, however it is important to note the following:
+There is very little preparation needed prior to your HBOT session, however this may be helpful to know:

 - Comfortable, loose-fitting clothing is recommended

-• It is not necessary to fast before the treatment
+- It is not necessary to fast before the session